jsor/ctrly/README.md

 *Default:* `null`

-A selector to group controls together.
+A selector to group targets together.
 Can be used in combination with the [allowMultiple](#allowmultiple) option to allow or disallow multiple open targets inside a context.